 Students are permitted to park on school premises as a matter of privilege, not of right.
 The school retains authority to conduct routine patrols of the student parking lots.
-The interior of a student's automobile on the school premises may be searched if the school official has reasonable and articulable suspicion to believe that illegal, unauthorized or contraband items are contained inside.
+A drug sniffing animal may be used when conducting a routine patrol of the student parking lots.